danielfl09/hello-world/README.md

 My name is Daniel and I'm from California.
 I used to be an accounting major but I decided to change after learning about data science.

+2/20/18
+Why have we built this class with the current grading structure and task format?

+The class was designed to imitate some of the experience of working in the real world.
+We are graded on completing tasks, not by attempting them.
+We are graded on quality as well, and each task is vague enough to allow room for creativity and uniqueness.

 <!--

 ```{r, include=FALSE}